 - Set your circulator or water bath to 180F (82C).

-- Mix all ingredients together in a bowl until fully blended.
+- Mix all ingredients in a bowl until fully blended.

 - Pour into sous vide bag, or use small mason jars you can fill to the top.
-Seal in a chamber vac, or use the air displacement method to remove as much air as possible.
+Seal vacuum bag in a chamber vac, or use the air displacement method to remove as much air as possible.
 Put bag in preheated water bath.

 - After 30 minutes, remove the bag from the water bath.
 Massage bag gently to make sure everything is incorporated.
 Let cool.
 Slice a corner off the bag and pour into ramekins.

 - Chill in refrigerator for at least 2 hours.

-- To serve, dust the tops of the custards with sugar and torch until the sugar caramelizes.
+- To serve, dust the tops with sugar and torch until the sugar caramelizes.

 (recipe adapted from Anova Culinary)

 If you own a yogurt maker, it's time to retire it (and make some space in your kitchen).
 And if you don't, you've just found the easiest way to make yogurt on the planet.
 And for this recipe, you use a mason jar, so there's not even any bagging required.
 You can control the texture by how long you let it go--for thicker "Greek" style yogurt, let it sous vide (incubate) for about 10 hours.
 For a thinner texture, you can take it out of the water bath after 4 hours.

 Your sous vide cooker has endless possibilities.
 These are just a few.